Tolypeutes

 The genus Tolypeutes contains the two species of three-banded armadillos.
 They are restricted to open and semi-open habitats in South America.

 Of the several armadillo genera, only Tolypeutes rely heavily on their armor for protection.
 When threatened by a predator, Tolypeutes species frequently roll up into a ball.
 Other armadillo species cannot roll up because they have too many plates.
-This species is endangered due to the deforestation done in their native land of Brazil, including the hunting by the locals.
-Despite this defense mechanism, they lack the ability to dig burrows such as their competition in that environment; instead they will look for abandoned burrows.
-Deforestation is the main concern due to their downfall with digging burrows since they have nowhere to hide from predators or even locals.
+This species is endangered due to hunting and deforestation of its native Brazilian habitat.
+They lack the ability to dig burrows like their competitors, instead relying on abandoned ones.
+Deforestation is a critical concern because it reduces available burrows, leaving them exposed to predators and human activity.